-- One-legged balancing poses, like Tree and Warrior 3, also build stability in the ankles, knees, hips and core.
+- One-legged balancing poses, like Tree and Warrior 3 build stability in the ankles, knees, hips and core.

-- Arm balances, including Side Plank and Crow, also strengthen the core and upper body.
+- Arm balances, including Side Plank and Crow strengthen the upper body and core.

-- Twists, including Revolved Side Angle and Revolved Half Moon, also improve flexibility and coordination.
+- Twists, including Revolved Side Angle and Revolved Half Moon improve flexibility and coordination.

 YOGA BALANCE TRAINING AND THE BRAIN

-Balancing sequences, not only train physical skills, including strength, proprioception and agility.
+Balancing sequences, not only train physical skills, including stability, proprioception and agility.
 They also have significant neurological benefits.
 Balance training:

-- Strengthens networks in the brain that control mental efficiency.
-It improves concentration, focus and alertness.
+- Strengthens networks in the brain that control mental efficiency, improving concentration, focus and alertness.

 - Enhances coordination, body control and agility by speeding up neuromuscular communication.

-- Improves the ability of the muscles to react quickly and precisely.
+- Improves the ability of the muscles to react quickly and accurately.

 - Improves the integration of sensorimotor control from visual, proprioceptive, vestibular and motor inputs.